What are topic clusters and why will they improve your SEO?

 And that means that the internal linking should be restricted to the cluster itself.

-8. How to Do Internal Links in a Topic Cluster
+8. How to Do Internal Links in a Content Cluster

 There are various ways of doing internal links in a topic cluster.